Despite our name, our region includes properties in Suffolk and Essex.

 Many of the locations we work at are Open Space properties rather than buildings.
-As such, they can be difficult to find first time out, so you are well advised to get a lift or at least email us beforehand.
+As such, they can be difficult to find first time out, so you are advised to confirm details with us beforehand.
 In addition, at sites like Kyson Hill and Pin Mill, the favoured parking spot is some distance from the work site.

 |Location||OS Reference||Post Code||National Trust Link|